-Analysis finds US to cut emissions 24-35% by 2030 - far short of Biden’s climate goal
+Analysis finds US to cut emissions 24-35% by 2030 – far short of Biden’s climate goal

 “Even by 2035, GHG emissions remain stubbornly high at 26- 41 per cent below 2005 levels,” the analysts wrote.

+The Rhodium analysis also took into account the recent Supreme Court ruling in West Virginia v EPA, which limited the power of America’s top environmental regulator to cut emissions.

+In a statement to The Independent, a White House official said: “America can, has, and will meet its climate goals.
+We exceeded the goals set in 2009 in Copenhagen thanks to good policy decisions during the Obama-Biden Administration and critical state and local partners, and likewise today we continue to have multiple viable pathways to achieve President Biden’s 2030 climate targets and beyond.
+President Biden has and will continue to take action – administrative and legislative – that will accelerate the momentum behind cheaper sources of clean energy.”

-The annual "Taking Stock" report looks at key drivers of US emissions—including technology cost and performance advancements, changes in energy markets, policy developments, and expectations for the economy.
+The annual "Taking Stock" report looks at key drivers of US emissions — including technology cost and advances in performance, changes in energy markets, policy developments, and expectations for the economy.
 The estimates do not take into account any future, ambitious policies.

+The analysis also incorporates short-term changes such as the war in Ukraine and the impacts of high inflation in a world still recovering from the Covid pandemic.

 Register for free to continue reading

-Note: This article has been updated with White House response